 If you don’t have virus symptoms and you’re receiving treatment at one of our centres, you may need to be tested more than once during your treatment:

-- Chemotherapy – you’ll be tested at least six days before each chemotherapy cycle.
+- Chemotherapy – you’ll be tested at least 2-3 days before each chemotherapy cycle.
 Depending on your chemotherapy schedule, you’ll be tested weekly or once every three weeks

 - Haematology and diagnostics – your testing will be similar to the chemotherapy protocol and your doctor will explain this to you in more detail

-- Radiotherapy – you’ll be tested before your first fraction of treatment.
-You may need to be tested again midway through your treatment course if your radiotherapy schedule is longer than three weeks
+- Radiotherapy – you’ll be tested before your first fraction of treatment, this will continue weekly throughout your radiotherapy schedule

-If you are symptomatic, we’ll arrange a swab test that you can complete at home, you should self-isolate until the test results are back.
-If your test results are positive, you’ll be required to self-isolate for a minimum of seven days.
+If you are symptomatic, we recommend you request an NHS Test and Trace remain isolated.
+If your test results are positive, you’ll be required to self-isolate for a minimum of ten days.
 During this time we’ll discuss your care plan with your consultant to ensure we can resume your care in the safest possible way.